2022 United States Senate election in Illinois

 The 2022 United States Senate election in Illinois was held on November 8, 2022, to elect a member of the United States Senate to represent the state of Illinois.

-Incumbent Democratic Senator Tammy Duckworth was first elected in 2016, defeating Republican incumbent Mark Kirk.
-In 2022, Duckworth was re-elected for a second term against former U.S. House of Representatives candidate Kathy Salvi, the Republican nominee.
-Winning by a margin of 15.3%, 0.2% more than her 2016 margin.
+Incumbent Democratic senator Tammy Duckworth was re-elected for a second term against former U.S. House of Representatives candidate Kathy Salvi, the Republican nominee, winning by a margin of 15.3%, 0.2% more than her 2016 margin.
 Duckworth became the first woman ever to be re-elected for a second term in the state's history.
-This was also the first Illinois Senate election where both major party candidates were female.
-Salvi flipped 7 counties--Calhoun, McDonough, Knox, Gallatin, Pulaski, Alexander, and Madison--that had voted for Duckworth in 2016.
-On the other hand, Duckworth won McLean, Peoria, and Winnebago, which had all supported Republican Mark Kirk in 2016.
+This was the first Illinois U.S. Senate election where both major party candidates were female.

-This was the first time since 1986 that a Class 3 Illinois senator was re-elected to a successive six-year term, and the first time since 1992 that any party won the seat consecutively.
-This was also the first time a Democrat won this seat in a midterm election since 1986.
+Salvi flipped seven counties—Calhoun, McDonough, Knox, Gallatin, Pulaski, Alexander, and Madison—that had voted for Duckworth in 2016.
+On the other hand, Duckworth won Kendall, McLean, Peoria, and Winnebago, which had all voted against her in 2016.
+With Duckworth's victory, this was the first time since 1986 that a Class 3 Illinois senator was re-elected to a successive six-year term, and the first time since 1992 that any party won the seat consecutively.

-Background

-This Senate seat was unfavorable to incumbents and parties in power over the past several decades.
-No person elected to this seat was re-elected since Alan J. Dixon in 1986.
-Dixon sought re-election in 1992 for a third term in office, but lost in the Democratic primary to Carol Moseley Braun, when she was defeated for re-election in 1998 by her Republican challenger Peter Fitzgerald.
-He retired in 2004 and his seat was won by Democrat Barack Obama, who resigned in 2008 upon his election as the President of the United States.
-His successor was Roland Burris, who was appointed by then-Gov. Rod Blagojevich to fill the vacancy.
-However, in 2010, the seat changed parties for the fourth time in a row, with Republican Mark Kirk elected that year to become Burris's successor, taking office in November to fill the final weeks of Obama's unfinished senate term in the 111th Congress.
-Kirk was then defeated himself in 2016 by then-U.S. Rep. Tammy Duckworth.